 Learn what speaks to you.

 There will also be those times that the design you have in your mind’s eye doesn't turn out quite like you expected.
 Will you be flexible enough with your designing to change your course mid-stream?
 Every facet to designing will not necessarily play into the equation with each piece of jewelry you create.
 Use it as a check list or just for reference.

 The more you create, the more beading designs and ideas will flow from you.
 But what if you hit a bump in the road?
 What if you are not feeling creative or don’t want to design, then what?
 Explore the topic more in this article '5 Ways to Find Inspiration for Jewelry Making Ideas'.
-I explore with you some avenues to consider when trying to get those creative juices flowing with your beading designs.
+We explore with you some avenues to consider when trying to get those creative juices flowing with your beading designs.

 Now where to go from here?
-You have options for continuing your path to learning how to bead.
+You have options for continuing your path learning to make jewelry.